status-im/status-web/apps/website/docs/status-communities/restore-your-status-community.md

 ## What to expect

 - The community's private key represents proof of ownership but doesn't store the community configuration and messages.
-Your community configuration and messages are stored in the Waku [peer-to-peer network][peer-to-peer-messaging].
+Your community configuration and messages are stored in the Waku [peer-to-peer network](../messaging-and-web3-browser/about-status-messages#peer-to-peer-messaging.md).
-- When you [delete your Status Community][delete-your-status-community], all the community messages and settings are irretrievably lost, even if you have the community's private key.
+- When you [delete your Status Community](./delete-your-status-community.md), all the community messages and settings are irretrievably lost, even if you have the community's private key.
 - If you want to manage your community from multiple computers, don't restore the community using the private key.
-Instead, [set up additional computers][manage-your-community-from-different-computers] to manage your community.
+Instead, [set up additional computers](../manage-your-community-from-different-computers.md) to manage your community.

 ## Restore your community

 To restore your Status Community, you need to back up your private community key first.
-For instructions, read [Back up your community's private key][back-up-your-community-s-private-key].
-To [transfer your community's ownership][transfer-your-community-s-ownership], ask the new owner to complete these steps on their computer using their Status profile.
+For instructions, read [Back up your community's private key](./back-up-your-community-s-private-key.md).
+To [transfer your community's ownership](./transfer-your-community-s-ownership.md), ask the new owner to complete these steps on their computer using their Status profile.

 === "Desktop"